princess-oregano/mipt_get/branch-how-to.md

-Created some file with instructions.
+Created some file with instructions

+Added more instuctions how to branch.